Monetary inflation: Quantity theory

 The monetarist explanation of inflation operates through the Quantity Theory of Money, $MV = PT$ where M is the money supply, V is the velocity of circulation, P is the price level and T is total transactions or output.
 As monetarists assume that V and T are determined, in the long run, by real variables, such as the productive capacity of the economy, there is a direct relationship between the growth of the money supply and inflation.

 The mechanisms by which excess money might be translated into inflation are examined below.
 Individuals can also spend their excess money balances directly on goods and services.
 This has a direct impact on inflation by raising aggregate demand.
 Also, the increase in the demand for labour resulting from higher demands for goods and services will cause a rise in money wages and unit labour costs.
 The more inelastic the aggregate supply in the economy, the greater the impact on inflation.

 The increase in demand for goods and services may cause a rise in imports.
-Although this leakage from the domestic economy reduces the money supply, it also increases the supply of money on the foreign exchange market thus applying downward pressure on the exchange rate.
+Although this leakage from the domestic economy reduces the money supply, it also increases the supply of money on the international markets thus applying downward pressure on the exchange rate.
 This may cause imported inflation.